Dennis-NL/flowpilot/README.md

+# MLB Support
+Support for MLB without flexray.
+Possibly supported:
+- A4 B8 / B8.5
+- A5 8K
+- Q5 8R facelift or hybrid (Pre-facelift needs Electric steering rack (Can be retrofitted))

 # Flowpilot stand alone
 This is a fork of Flowpilot without the need of rooting or a Termux environment.
 Install the apk and you're done.
 Requires a Snapdragon based Android phone.